eldar702/droneShield/README.md

 The different states:

 ### ** Waiting **
-Description: initial state, when drone turn on. droneShield is waitnig grounded, waiting for the user to click where the suspected area is.
+•	**Description**: Initial state when the drone is turned on.
+As droneShield waits for the user to click the suspected area, it is waiting for the user to click it.

-Transitions func: Takeoff state.
+•	**Transitions func**: The takeoff state.

-Goal: to the party begins (not really, droneShield isn't a party guy, but he is really loyalty; waiting for user command to start).
+•	**Goal**: start the party (not really, droneShield isn't a party animal, but he is loyal; he is waiting for user commands to begin).

 ### **Takeoff**

-Description: start executing a given mission by takeoff.
+•	**Description**: Taking off is the first step in executing a given mission.

-Transitions func: reached to location state.
+•	**Transitions** func: reached the destination state.

-Goal: reached to desire meters height.
+•	**Goal**: Attained the desired meters height.

 ###	**Reached**

-Description: fly the drone to the desired location. “desire location”: is the suspected area, given by the user by clicking on the map.
+•	**Description**: Drones can be flown to any location you choose.
+A "desired location" is an area the user clicks on the map to suggest is the suspected area.

-Transitions func: Searching state.
+•	**Transitions func**: Searching state.

-Goal: reached the given point.
+•	**Goal**: reached the given point.

 ###	**Searching**

-Description: looking for incendiary balloons.
+•	**Description**: Trying to find incendiary balloons.

-Transitions func: Detecting state and back state.
+•	**Transitions func**: Detecting the current state and the previous state.

-Goal: found a balloon.
+•	**Goal**: Locate a balloon.

 ###	**Detecting**

-Description: After the balloons is found in the Searching state, droneShield will aim at it and turn on the laser and make sure the balloon has indeed exploded.
+•	**Description**: When droneShield finds the balloon in the Searching state, it turns on the laser and makes sure that it has exploded.

-Transitions func:  Searching state and back state.
+•	**Transitions func**: Searching and returning to the previous state.

-Goal: to blow all the balloons that had founded.
+•	**Goal**: to blow up all balloons that had popped.

 ###	**Back**

-Description: back to the point where the drone took off.
+•	**Description**: Returning to the point where the drone took off.

-Transitions func: the “takeoff” state.
+•	**Transitions func**: Entering "takeoff" state.

-Goal: reached the “home” point and landed there, waiting to execute the next mission.
+•	**Goal**: Arrived at the "home" point and landed there to prepare for the next mission.

 ## Media
 On the recommendation of my lecturer, I documented the [various stages of construction](https://github.com/eldar702/droneShield/blob/main/Video/Building_Photos/README.md),as well as [Bloopers](https://github.com/eldar702/droneShield/tree/main/Video/Bloopers) whos happend up the road. and even videos of my [first flight](https://www.youtube.com/watch?v=rWjGpgpi1M0) and [second flight](https://www.youtube.com/watch?v=i7E_WeZ5Nn4) :)
-And even one of my [first autonomous flights](https://www.youtube.com/watch?v=UYRIvbps6jE), which ended hilarious
+And even one of my [first autonomous flights](https://www.youtube.com/watch?v=UYRIvbps6jE), which ended hilarious.

 And finally, after a long, instructive and intriguing journey - [My final video](https://www.youtube.com/watch?v=eI0JDhAvPLg&t=13s).